cysouw/diathesis/text/c07_reflexive.md

 The verb *merken* only occurs in this structure in the meaning 'to remember' [@next a], and not in the usage of *bemerken* [@next b] or *anmerken* [@next c].

 ::: ex
 a.
-Ich merke mir deine Telefonnummer
+Ich merke mir deine Telefonnummer.
 b.
-Ich (be)merke seine Absicht
+Ich (be)merke seine Absicht.
 c.
-Du darfst dir das nicht (an)merken lassen
+Du darfst dir das nicht (an)merken lassen.
 :::

 The verb *vorstellen* also has two rather different meanings.
 In this construction with an obligatory dative *sich* it means 'to imagine' [@next a].
 The other meaning 'to introduce' [@next b,c] has a possible accusative reflexive (see [@sec:reflexive-self-inflicting-accusative]).